 I recently picked up this old portable DVD player marked “Doesn’t Work” for cheap at the local junk shop.
-My intent is to figure out the LCD interface and attempt to drive the display.
+My intent was to figure out the LCD interface and attempt to drive the display.
 This article is just the investigation.
 Once removed from the player, the LCD module and backlight is contained in a metal can, connected via a flat-flex to a small interface board, which conveniently contains the back-light driver as well.
 Its probably easier to just use the provided interface, so I examined the signals going into that.
 Luckily, the screen still worked perfectly, and I was able to power up the device outside of the body in order to get my scope on the pins.
 There were 24 pins in total, and helpfully, there where 23 labels on the rear silkscreen of the interface board.
 The below table shows those pins from top to bottom of the board (the side with the 4 pin connector at the top), along with the labels and my findings.
 I’m using an old 20MHz analog scope, so some of the measurements may not be precise.

 Also, be sure to set your probes to x10 for high speed measurements.
 More info here.